al1sant0s/tstodlc/README.md

 Whatever is specified in DLCIndex-SuperSecretUpdate.xml will be written onto DLCIndex-XXXX.zip.

 The **--index_only** argument here is optional.
 It will tell tstodlc to just update DLCIndex-XXXX.zip file and not reinstall any dlcs again.
-If --index_only was not specified, tstodlc **would still check** if dlc files have changed since last usage and only then it would reinstall the changed dlc components.
+If --index_only (-i) was not specified, tstodlc **would still check** if dlc files have been changed since last usage and only then it would reinstall the changed dlc components.
 Regardless, DLCIndex-XXXX.zip file would still be updated to include anything new from DLCIndex-SuperSecretUpdate.xml.